changkun/gp/projects/constantin/README.md

 is that it needs to be a manifold mesh.
 The input mesh is scaled and translated to fit into a unit cube (cube size 1 with center(0,0,0) ).
 This makes it easier to display and the voxelizing algorithm only needs to check a pre-defined axis range.

-# Current TODOs
 # LIMITATION
-I did not add the code to efficiently create a single half-edge mesh during or after the voxelizing step.
+1) I did not add the code to efficiently create a single half-edge mesh during or after the voxelizing step.
 At the time, only Three.js is used to visualize the voxels.
 I plan to add a method appendNewCube(Cube cube) that merges each new cube into the already existing mesh.